awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.tagging.md

 ## Adding Tags During Environment Creation<a name="using-features.tagging.create"></a>

-When you use the AWS Management Console to create an environment, you can specify tag keys and values on the **Tags** page of the Create New Environment wizard, as shown\.
+When you use the Elastic Beanstalk console to create an environment, you can specify tag keys and values on the **Tags** page of the Create New Environment wizard, as shown\.

-![\[tags page where you specify tag keys and values\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/environment-create-tags.png)
+![\[Tags page where you specify tag keys and values\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/environment-create-tags.png)

 If you use the EB CLI to create environments, use the `--tags` option with `eb create` to add tags\.